minimo-io/betizen-ssg/README.md

 ### v2

+- Create one landing page as the end of funnel to complement adboxes, where the bell and bonus page will be.
+Maybe in the same url.
+- Add main casino promo to the casino reputation popup
+- Add front-matter for blacklisted casinos
 - Have one carrousel for each language
 - Create a filter to filter tags by language name insted of adding if statements (gameslist)
 - Top casinos for games section (commented)